jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 7. Tap Next
 8. Use the file dialog to Create the project where you like.
 (Typically in ~/Developer/)

-## Scraping a houseplant genus page
+## Scraping a houseplant info page

-Let's start by scraping a houseplant genus page, because it's a simpler task.
+Let's start by scraping a houseplant info page, because it's a simpler task.

 Open the main.swift file, delete all the existing contents, and type the following: